RobCameron3/Python-Excel-Distributor-Data-Matching-Workflow-Optimization/README.md

 This project transformed **several months of manual customer-matching work into a repeatable analytical framework for managing Solmetex's recurring distributor data.**

-Using **Python and Pandas in Jupyter Notebook**, I consolidated the completed workbook results and converted record-level decisions into structured summary data.
+Using **Python and Pandas in Jupyter Notebook**, I consolidated completed workbook results and converted thousands of individual record-level decisions into structured summary data that could be analyzed at scale.

-Using **Excel PivotTables**, I analyzed that data across distributors, workbook types, score ranges, record volumes, and final mapping outcomes to identify **where successful matches were concentrated and where employee research time was producing limited returns**.
+Using **Excel PivotTables**, I analyzed the results across distributors, workbook types, score ranges, record volumes, and final mapping outcomes to identify **where successful matches were concentrated and where employee research time was producing limited returns**.

 The analysis produced measurable findings—including the discovery that **40–80 score records captured 85.5% of Quick Matches while representing only 11.7% of evaluated records**, compared with only **2.3% of Quick Matches coming from scores below 40**.

+But the most important outcome went beyond those individual percentages.

-More importantly, the project established a method for identifying the **highest-priority workbooks, distributors, and score ranges each month**, allowing work to be distributed more efficiently across the team.
+The project established a method for identifying the **highest-priority distributors, workbooks, and score ranges each month**, giving the team a framework for deciding **what to work first, what results to expect, and how to distribute the workload more efficiently across available employees**.

-That efficiency creates a larger business benefit:
+That efficiency creates a much larger business chain:

-> **Handle incoming monthly data faster → prevent new backlog → free employee time → attack the existing historical backlog → improve customer data → provide better information to Sales → support revenue-generating activity.**
+> ### **Handle incoming monthly data faster → save employee time → prevent new backlog → free capacity → attack the existing historical backlog → improve customer data → provide better information to Sales → support revenue-generating activity.**

+Rather than using Python and Excel simply to describe historical performance, this project used **data to improve how future work could be performed**.

-The project demonstrates how **Python automation, Excel analytics, operational knowledge, and business reasoning can be combined to turn historical data into a practical strategy for improving an ongoing business process.**
+It demonstrates how **Python automation, Pandas data transformation, Jupyter Notebook analysis, Excel PivotTables, operational knowledge, and business reasoning** can be combined to turn months of manual work into a practical strategy for improving an ongoing business process.